Cooperative elastic fluctuations provide tuning of the metal-insulator transition: Supplementary Note 1. Distortion interaction

 We consider a two-dimensional model of a perovskite, consisting of corner-coupled quadrilaterals that are the analogues of the three-dimensional oxygen octahedra.
-Similar two-dimensional models have been used in earlier studies of strain in functional materials, including the manganites \cite{SSeman2012a, SAhn2004a}.
-The displacements of the corners of the quadrilateral centred at a position $\vec r$ from their initial positions are the vectors $\vec t\svr$, $\vec u\svr$, $\vec v\svr$ and $\vec w\svr$ (see Fig.~\ref{fig:distortions}).
+The displacements of the corners of the quadrilateral centred at a position $\vec r$ from their initial positions are the vectors $\vec t\svr$, $\vec u\svr$, $\vec v\svr$ and $\vec w\svr$ (Supplementary Fig.~\ref{fig:distortions}).
 To simplify the analysis, we assume that the allowed (i.e.~low energy) configurations of the quadrilaterals are parallelograms, so that

 This corresponds to assuming there is infinite energy cost associated with ``shuffle'' modes within the a quadrilateral \cite{Sahn_atomic_2003}.
-With this assumption, deviations from an initial configuration can be described in terms of four degrees of freedom: a rotation and three ``strains'' (see Fig.~\ref{fig:distortions}(a) of the main text), $D\svr$ (dilatation/breathing modes), $S\svr$ (shear modes) and $T\svr$ (deviatoric/Jahn-Teller modes).
-We assume that rotations of the squares from an initial equilibrium antiferrodistortive rotation $\phi_0$ are small, writing $\phi\svr = (-1)^{|\vec r|}\phi_0 + R\svr$ and all equations involving $R\svr$ can be linearized.
+With this assumption, deviations from an initial configuration can be described in terms of four degrees of freedom: a rotation and three ``strains'': $D\svr$ (dilatation/breathing modes), $S\svr$ (shear modes) and $T\svr$ (deviatoric/JT modes).
+We take the following simple form for the elastic energy,